kolenaIO/kolena/docs/dataset/quickstart.md

 # :kolena-flame-20: Quickstart

-Install Kolena to set up rigorous and repeatable model testing in minutes.
+Set up rigorous and repeatable model testing in minutes.

-In this quickstart guide, we will use the [300 Faces In the Wild (300-W)](https://ibug.doc.ic.ac.uk/resources/300-W/) example dataset to demonstrate the how to curate test data and test models in Kolena, using both the web app and the `kolena` Python SDK.
+In this quickstart guide, we will use the [300 Faces In the Wild (300-W)](https://ibug.doc.ic.ac.uk/resources/300-W/) example dataset to demonstrate test data curation and model evaluation in Kolena, using both the web app and the `kolena` Python SDK.

 ??? note "Using the SDK"